Phase noise: Definitions

-Background

 An ideal oscillator would generate a pure sine wave.
 In the frequency domain, this would be represented as a single pair of Dirac delta functions (positive and negative conjugates) at the oscillator's frequency; i.e., all the signal's power is at a single frequency.
 All real oscillators have phase modulated noise components.
 The phase noise components spread the power of a signal to adjacent frequencies, resulting in noise sidebands.
-Oscillator phase noise often includes low frequency flicker noise and may include white noise.

 Consider the following noise-free signal: